Chinese Railroad Workers in North America Project at Stanford University

 We welcome information on descendants of railroad workers, as well as on materials that may assist with historical research on the Chinese who helped construct the Central Pacific Railroad.

-or by postal mail via the address below:
+Project leaders may be reached via their Stanford University affiliation, or by postal mail via the address below:

 Chinese Railroad Workers in North America Project